 Beetles, damselflies, butterflies, dragonflies, stoneflies, and approximately 250 species of bees live in Napa County.

 Sixty special-status terrestrial wildlife species and 9 special-status fish species occur or potentially occur in the County.
 Salt marsh and riparian woodland habitats are home to many of the special status species.

-Some streams in the Napa River Watershed are known to have populations

-  of the federally endangered California freshwater shrimp.
-Other

-  threatened or endangered species found in our watersheds include the

-  California red-legged frog, steelhead trout, vernal pool fairy shrimp,

-  American peregrine falcon, bald eagle, salt-marsh harvest mouse,

-  California black rail, California clapper rail, and the Western snowy
+Some streams in the Napa River Watershed are known to have populations of the federally endangered California freshwater shrimp.
+Other threatened or endangered species found in our watersheds include the California red-legged frog, steelhead trout, vernal pool fairy shrimp, American peregrine falcon, bald eagle, salt-marsh harvest mouse, California black rail, California clapper rail, and the Western snowy plover.

-  plover.

-  Three major, regional north-south wildlife movement routes have been

-  identified in Napa County: the Western Mountains, the Napa River, and

-  the Blue Ridge-Berryessa Natural Area.
-Maintenance of wildlife movement

-  areas is important to conserve the diversity of wildlife and plants

-  within Napa County.
+A wildlife corridor is a continuous swath of natural and agricultural lands.
+These corridors are critical to maintain the quality of our water, forests, and wildlife in a rapidly changing environment.
+Four major, regional north-south wildlife movement routes have been identified in Napa County: Heart of Mayacamas to Berryessa, The Western Mountains, the Napa River, and the Blue Ridge-Berryessa Natural Area.
+Maintenance of wildlife movement areas is important to conserve the diversity of wildlife and plants within Napa County.

 The Mayacamas to Berryessa Landscape Connectivity Network is a partnership of public and private land managers across 10 counties advancing the stewardship of habitat corridors vital the the health of Northern California's inner Coast Ranges.

 7 Ways You Can Keep Your Lands Wildlife Friendly: